BitcoinDesign/Guide/guide/case-studies/savings-account.md

 - Full sovereignty (one or more purpose-built signing devices)
 - All keys off-line (two or more purpose-built signing devices)

 For this case study we will go with the middle ground option which will require one purpose-built signing device such as a [hardware wallet]({{ '/guide/getting-started/hardware/#hardware-wallets' | relative_url }}).
 The second key will be created on the user’s main mobile device and automatically backed up to their cloud storage provider.
-The third key will be held by the wallet application provider on a server for recovery and automatic approval of low-value transactions (auto-signing).
+The third key will be held by the wallet application provider on a server for wallet recovery, key replacement and automatic approval of low-value transactions (auto-signing).
 Neither of the two keys in the user’s control (mobile and signing device) will require recovery phrase backups, although this could be offered as an option.

 ### The onboarding experience